Crew of the Titanic: Orchestra

 The ship's eight-member orchestra was not on the White Star Line's payroll but was contracted to White Star by the Liverpool firm of C.W. & F.N.
 Black, which at that time placed musicians on almost all British liners.
-The musicians boarded at Southampton and traveled as second-class passengers.
-Until the night of the sinking, the orchestra performed as two separate entities: a quintet led by violinist and official bandleader Wallace Hartley, that played at teatime, after-dinner concerts, and Sunday services, among other occasions; and a violin, cello, and piano trio comprising Roger Bricoux, George Krins, and Theodore Brailey, that played at the À La Carte Restaurant and the Café Parisien.
+The musicians boarded at Southampton and traveled in second-class.

+Until the night of the sinking, the orchestra performed as two separate entities: a quintet led by violinist and official bandleader Wallace Hartley, that played at teatime, after-dinner concerts, and Sunday services, among other occasions; and a violin, cello, and piano trio comprising Roger Bricoux, Georges Krins, and William Brailey, that played at the À La Carte Restaurant and the Café Parisien.
 None of the orchestra members survived.